WSU-kduncan/ceg3120-cicd-chaizedelo25/README-CD.md

   - To verify that the angular app is working on the container side running the command ```ng serve --host 0.0.0.0``` allows the user to see the angular app on the container side.

   - To verify that the container is running on the host side run curl localhost:4200 in a new terminal side, now since this is being run on an AWS instance the curl localhost should be curl localhost:4200 and making sure security groups allow port 4200 connections are important too.

+  - To verify on the external side in a browser since this is a aws instance where this is being hosted runn ubuntu's public IP address in a browser with the port added on to angular app side.
+This would be http://localhost:42000.

+  - The steps to manually make sure that the container is getting the latest uploads from Dockerhub:

+  1. ```sudo docker pull wsudeloach/deloach-ceg3120: latest``` (this command pulls from the dockerhub repo to the terminal with the latest images)

+  2.```docker run -it -p 4400:4200 --rm  wsudeloach/deloach-ceg3120:latest``` (this removes the container process after the process is exited)

+  3. ```curl localhost:4400``` and ```http:publicip:4200```(these commands are important because this tests for updates to the the new changes manaully on the